Q&A - 3.5 Ways To Ensure Your First Client Meeting Is Amazing

 You’ll get a call from a bride, and she’ll say something like, “I absolutely love your work and I want to book you for my wedding!
 Reserve June 5th for me right now, please.”

-Even if it's a Zoom call, you MUST have some conversation with the bride first.
-Find out what she's like, what she likes and doesn't like, and how she envisions her wedding day.
+Even if it’s a Zoom call, you PLEASE have a conversation with the bride first.
+Find out what she’s like, what she likes and doesn’t like, and how she envisions her wedding day, and what she wants from her photographer.

 You need to know if her wedding dreams line up with your ability (or tolerance) to fulfill those dreams.

-This conversation is so important because you're going to have access to her wedding day like no other vendor, and the wedding day is not the day to find out your personalities...don't appreciate each other (that's a nice way to put it).
+This conversation is so important because you’ll have access to her wedding day like no other vendor, and the wedding day is not the day to find out that your personalities don’t appreciate each other (that’s a nice way to put it).

-It's good for you, it's good for her, it's good for the groom and the whole family for both of you to fully understand and appreciate each other.
+It’s good for you, it’s good for her, and it’s good for the groom and the whole family that both of you fully understand and appreciate each other.

 Comfort also = confidence, btw.